vincent-barilla/Mood-Mapper-Beta/README.md

         console.log('\n')

 IV.
 Why Track "lastId"?

     All GET requests to Twitter using the same set of parameters will return the same batch of tweets in response.
 For the user, this means he or she will see the same medley of circles show up on the map over and over again, till the form values are changed and a new GET request sends.

-To solve this, the id of the the last tweet must be stored, so that it can then be used in the "max_id" parameter. "mad_id" tells Twitter to only respond with tweets that are older* than the one corresponding to this id.
+    To solve this, the id of the the last tweet must be stored.
+It can then be used in the "max_id" parameter of the GET request. "mad_id" tells Twitter to only respond with tweets that are older* than the one corresponding to this id.
 The user will now see all new tweets every time they hit "Submit" on the front end, even if they use the identical form, multiple times.